-Greaseproof paper and wax paper are both grease-resistant but serve different purposes.
+Printed greaseproof paper and Printed wax paper are both grease-resistant but serve different purposes.
 Greaseproof paper is a general term for paper that has been mechanically refined to naturally repel grease.
 It provides a moderate heat resistance of up to 220°C (428°F).

 The wax-coated paper provides a non-stick surface which not heat-tolerant.
 The maximum heat resistance of 50°C (122°F), making it unsuitable for baking or high-temperature use.
 It is perfect for applications involving food wrapping and takeout packaging